api-platform/website/pwa/data/con/2025/speakers/en/yoan-bernabeu.md

 Convinced that **simplicity drives quality**, he supports teams in making technical decisions and optimizing their infrastructure.

-Passionate about sharing and knowledge transfer, he also runs a YouTube channel dedicated to developers.
+Passionate about sharing and knowledge transfer, he also runs [**a Youtube Channel**](https://www.youtube.com/c/yoandevco) dedicated to developers.